Worried about what Improvements are being made in the Workplace?

-This point reflects directly to the one information on ‘Improving the physical environment’.
-Simply by allowing some flexibility for people to personalise their workspace allows them to have a greater sense of belonging.
-A lot of it refers back to their a term called the ‘Comfort Zone’.
-In this sense it’s about feeling safe and confident to carry out ones job role without fears.
+This point reflects directly on the one information on ‘Improving the physical environment’.
+Simply allowing some flexibility for people to personalise their workspace allows them to have a greater sense of belonging.
+A lot of it refers back to a term called the ‘Comfort Zone.
+In this sense, it’s about feeling safe and confident to carry out one’s job role without fears.
 This increases productivity and efficiency.
 Of course, as long as it’s not distracting themselves and others, making their workspace their own space can go a long way for improving the workplace environment.

 Leaders need to start taking a step back and taking a good hard look at how they can refocus and arrange the work environment.
 Many companies still focus on standardising and regularising every single aspect of work-life to have a sense of control.
 Here it is important for Leaders to allow and enable their employees to take some ownership and accountability without taking the micky!